Riya050302/Lab1-Counterfork/task1/readme.md

 1) Add headers
 2) Instiate i (counts clock cycles) and clk (clock signal of module)
+* Modules are insantiated, that means that each time you use a module in SV, you “clone” a separate entity – the clone has a totally separate existence.
+SV is entirely hierarchical.
+Modules can instantiate other modules.
+All modules have inputs and outputs
-3) Instantiate Verilator counter module in C++ code, this is the DUT.
+4) Instantiate Verilator counter module in C++ code, this is the DUT.
-4)  Dumps waveform data to counter.vcd, which will then be viewed on GTKWave
+5)  Dumps waveform data to counter.vcd, which will then be viewed on GTKWave
-5)  Set signal values (Top represents top level entry, only these are visible)
+6)  Set signal values (Top represents top level entry, only these are visible)
-6)  For loop for running the clock cycles, this toggles clock cycles.
+7)  For loop for running the clock cycles, this toggles clock cycles.
 This outputs trace every half cycle and evaluates both edges of clock.
-7)  Changes rst and en signals.
+8)  Changes rst and en signals.

 ## STEP 5: Compiling